tabsdata/tutorials/README.md

 Here are a couple of experiements you can try:

 * Make some changes to the ``persons.csv`` file and trigger the publisher again.
 You should see the changes reflected in ``persons_t1_output.jsonl`` once both the publisher and subscriber have finished executing.
-* Make some changes in the columns filtered by the publisher, for example, dropping one more column or one less, and trigger the publisher.
-You should see the changes reflected in ``persons_t1_output.jsonl``.
+* Make some changes in the columns filtered by the publisher, for example, dropping one more column or one less.
+After making the changes, trigger the publisher.
+You should see the changes reflected in ``persons_t1_output.jsonl`` output file.
 * Add a Tabsdata transformer <add hyperlink> in the mix.
 Perform complex transformations on ``persons_t1`` table using a Tabsdata tranformer, and connect the output table from the transformer to a subscriber.
 * Read files from and write files to different external systems beyond local file system.
-You can read more about them here, <add hyperlink>
+You can read more about them here. <add hyperlink>